lorenzotumini/portrait_studio/README.md

    Restart ComfyUI after installing or updating custom nodes.

-   The repository keeps LayerStyle's runtime code and required resources; its optional documentation screenshots and example workflows are left out of Git.
+   Alternatively, you can install the entire LayerStyle extension from the [Manager](https://docs.comfy.org/manager/install), while the portrait_tools are made specifically for this workflow and need to be copied manually.

 4. Put the model files listed in [`MODELS.md`](MODELS.md) in the matching ComfyUI `models/` folders.
 ComfyUI suggests the download link if the model is not present when trying to run the workflow.
+If you download the LayerStyle extension via the Manager you shouldn't need to install VITMatte manually.

-5. Copy the UI workflow into ComfyUI's workflow folder if it is not already there, then open it once in ComfyUI to confirm that all nodes and models resolve:
+5. Copy the UI workflow into ComfyUI's workflow folder or press Ctrl + o to open a workflow and Ctrl + s to save it, then you should be able to see if all the nodes and models resolve.
+In case of problems, the error panel on the right is very instructive and should be able to point you in the right direction.

    ```text
    ComfyUI/user/default/workflows/portrait_master_pipeline_v3.json